 Playful Invites

-A topic can be brought up by a sex game, a trip you take together or a fun activity you decide to do together.
+A sex game can bring up a topic, a trip you take together, or a fun activity you decide to do together.

 - Fantasy Play Cards

 Here’s a game you can play together.
 Both of you need to write sex fantasies on a stack of cards.
-You can mix them up and then take each one and discuss which pile you want to put them in, a fantasies to turn into reality or fantasies you want to keep as fantasies.
-You can talk about other categories if needed, such as: fantasies to consider turning into reality (in case an idea seems appealing but you are not ready for it just yet.)
+You can mix them up and then take each one and discuss which pile you want to put them in, fantasies to turn into reality, or fantasies you want to keep as fantasies.
+You can talk about other categories if needed, such as fantasies to consider turning into reality (if an idea seems appealing but you are not ready for it just yet.)

 - A Trip to a Sex Shop